storyteller/Storyteller/documentation/documentation/ui/spec-editor.md

 From left to right, the buttons are:

 1. The "Play" button queues the specification for execution.
 This button is disabled if the specification is executing or queued.

+1. The second play button queues the specification up for the new <[linkto:documentation/ui/stepthrough]>

 1. The save button is enabled if there are any outstanding changes to the specification.
 When the specification is saved, an alert will momentarily appear below the specification title.